Sustainable Tips for Life on the Road from Two Eco Vanlifers

 For us, moving into the van was about more than just traveling and breaking free of the corporate grind.
 It was about living a life of intentionality.
 And we quickly learned that life in 80 square feet can be challenging, especially when it comes to implementing eco friendly habits and practices.

 We often joke that we’re “accidental minimalists” – downsizing and adopting a life of minimalism out of necessity.
 But when it comes to living an eco friendly vanlife, our journey has been anything but accidental.
-These tips come from years of trial and error on the road.
+These tips come from more than 5 years of trial and error on the road.

-Of course, we’re far from perfect, especially when it comes to our environmental footprint.
+Of course, Dustin and I are far from perfect, especially when it comes to our environmental footprint.
 We continue to learn and adapt in this ever-evolving lifestyle.
 If you have any eco friendly vanlife tips that you’d like to share, please do so in the comments.